-During the 1930s SJ began to electrify smaller side railways as well.
+During the 1930s SJ began to electrify smaller ‘local’ railways as well.
 These had lower standards than the main lines and thus required lighter locomotives.
 ASEA and SJ therefore jointly produced the H-locomotive, which in several ways differed from previous electric locomotives, which were usually two-cabin locomotives with connecting rod operation.
 The H-locomotive was like the Öc/Öd-locomotive bogie locomotive and had a single cabin in the middle of the locomotive with a hood on each side.
 The series of H-locomotives began with 40 Ha-locomotives delivered 1936-1939.
 The locomotive soon turned out to have quite poor running characteristics as the bogies were not sufficiently sprung.
 Despite this, a second series of locomotives were ordered, but the design changed slightly, and these 22 locomotives were given type Hb.

 The experience led to several improvements in the Hc and Hd locomotives.
 These locomotives were made longer, got better suspension and were rebalanced by moving the cab a bit so that the hoods were different in length.
-This look came to give the locomotive the nickname “strykjärn”.
+This look came to give the locomotive the nickname “strykjärn” (domestic iron, in English).
 The final and superior development was the Hg locomotive where the engine and the drive were reinforced (types He and Hf were skipped).
-A total of 65 Hg locomotives were delivered to SJ in 1947-1951, but this sum also included some private railway locomotives that were taken over by SJ shortly after delivery when the routes were nationalized.
+A total of 65 Hg locomotives were delivered to SJ in 1947-1951, but this sum also included some private railway locomotives that were taken over by SJ shortly after delivery when the routes were nationalised.
 ASEA also built seven Hg locomotives for TGOJ.
-The (SJ) locomotive was used in lighter passenger and freight trains and in shunting.
+The (SJ) locomotives were used in lighter passenger and freight trains and in shunting.
 In the Göteborg-Alingsås local traffic, passenger trains were driven with B6 carriages and a Hg locomotive at each end, and the folk humour gave these trains the name “Humle and Dumle” after a few figures in a children’s TV program.
 The same arrangement was also used on the Örebro-Svartå line.
-The Ha-Hd locomotives were all withdrawn in the 1960s and 1970s, except for three Hd locomotives which were converted to Hg.
-During the 1970s, 36 of the Hg locomotives received multiple equipment and a new type Hg2.
+The Ha-Hd locomotives were withdrawn in the 1960s and 1970s, except for three Hd locomotives which were converted to Hg.
+During the 1970s, 36 of the Hg locomotives received multiple-working equipment and a new type Hg2.
 Two multiple-coupled Hg2 could also pull heavy freight trains.
 The Hg and Hg2 locomotives continued to operate throughout the 1980s, and the last locomotives hung on until 1992.
 TGOJ’s last Hg locomotive was discontinued in 1993.

 - Jeco has produced the Hg and Hg2 (the latter fitted for multiple working) in SJ brown as well as TGOJ orange and green liveries.